 Where to Live

-We have deliberately devoted a complete section to where to live because it is often by far the biggest item of expenditure – rent alone could account for 70 per cent of weekly income.
-It is also crucially important to success at university so it is well worth giving time and effort to the various accommodation options available, making sure you maintain maximum flexibility within any arrangements.
+It is crucial for success at university, so it is worth giving time and effort to the various accommodation options available, making sure you maintain maximum flexibility within any arrangements.

 - Leaving home, and perhaps your country, is a big move and it will all feel very strange at first.